MagUsagi/E-commerce/docs/README.md

     ```

 3. **Setup Environment Variables**:
-    Create a `.env` file in the root directory and add the necessary environment variables (e.g., database credentials, secret keys).
+    Create a `.env` file in the root directory and add the necessary environment variables (e.g., database credentials, secret keys).\
+    The enviroment variables used in this project can be found in the example file `.env.example`.

 4. **Migrate Database**:
     ```bash